akmalova/story_time/README.md

 ## Current fork fix
 Fixed a bug with the indicator animation controller.
-Problem: if you change the controller parameters in the callback onStoryIndexChanged while changing the story page, nothing happened.
+Problem: if you change the controller duration parameter in the callback onStoryIndexChanged while changing the story page, nothing happened.
-Solution: use onAnimationControllerInitialized callback to change the controller parameters while changing the page.
+Solution: use onAnimationControllerInitialized callback to change the controller duration parameter while changing the page.
 ``` dart
 onAnimationControllerInitialized: () {
   if (currentPageIndex == 1) {